CymatiCorp/CyKITv2/README.md

 * Install Python 2.7.6

 ```
-pycrypto 2.6.1 and pywinusb 0.4.1 are now included.
+pycrypto 2.6.1 and pywinusb 0.4.1 are now included into this repository.
-(No additional installation files necessary.)
+(No installation necessary.
+Simply extract this repository to a folder and run.
+see below for usage details.)
 ```

 Usage